Writer and Commentator, Andscape

-Domonique Foxworth is a writer and commentator for The Undefeated, as well as contributor to ESPN who can be seen and heard across television, radio, podcasts and more.
-The former NFL cornerback joined The Undefeated, ESPN’s content initiative exploring the intersections of sports, race and culture, in 2016.
+Domonique Foxworth is a writer and commentator for Andscape, as well as contributor to ESPN who can be seen and heard across television, radio, podcasts and more.
+The former NFL cornerback joined Andscape, a reimagination, expansion and diversification of The Undefeated’s former platform, in 2016.

 Foxworth hosts the “I Don’t Give a Damn” and “The Roundtable” digital series for The Undefeated and his columns of note include 2019 pieces on why Ravens quarterback Lamar Jackson is better than the prototypical quarterback and an examination of whether the NFL should change its policy on marijuana.

 Foxworth is among the company’s most thoughtful and respected voices, especially on topics that intersect race and sports.
-Foxworth regularly contributes to Get Up, Outside the Lines, SportsCenter, The Dan Le Batard with Stugotz, Around the Horn and Highly Questionable.
+Foxworth regularly contributes to Get Up, Outside the Lines, SportsCenter, Around the Horn and Highly Questionable.
 A former ESPN Radio host with Mina Kimes and Clinton Yates on The Daily Roast, Foxworth has also appeared on and guest-hosted ESPN podcasts, including the ESPN Daily and the Bill Barnwell Show.

 Drafted in the third round (97th overall) of the 2005 NFL Draft by the Denver Broncos, Foxworth played for three teams during his seven NFL seasons (2005-11) – the Broncos, Atlanta Falcons and Baltimore Ravens.